david-macmahon/DataPipelineLocks.jl/README.md

 the first and last tasks which have only an output and an input buffer, respectively.
 Essentially, the first task is a *producer* or data and the last task is the *consumer* of data.
 All other intervening tasks are *propagators*, i.e. both consumer and producer.
+The functions `produce`, `propagate`, and `consume` encapsulate the relevant machinations and utilize caller-supplied functions to perform the desired data transfer/processing.

 A data pipeline will generally use one `DataPipelineLock` between each consecutive pair of tasks, but more complex arrangements are possible.